naver/searchad-apidoc/README.md

    Discontinuation of api.naver.com domain service: March 22, 2023, separate notice for schedule change <br>
    api.searchad.naver.com Domain Services Beta Testing Begins: September 21, 2022 in the afternoon <br>
    api.searchad.naver.com Domain Services Beta Test Ended: December 2022 <br>
-   api.searchad.naver.com domain official service start: mid-December 2022, official service ceremony separate notice<br>
+   api.searchad.naver.com domain official service start: mid-December 2022,separate notice for service starting<br>
    <br>
    You can continue to use the api.naver.com domain until March 2023, when the service is stopped, and after the service is stopped, It cannot be used. <br>